Should you use a home equity loan to pay off vehicle debt?

 Home equity loans and HELOCs may come with certain fees, such as an origination or appraisal fee, as well as other closing costs (just like a mortgage).
 You might also face a prepayment penalty for repaying your loan or HELOC early.

 Given all of the risks associated with using a home equity loan to pay off an auto loan, it is generally best to try other options before tapping into your home equity.
-If you can’t make your monthly payments, you can try refinancing your loan, renegotiating, or selling your vehicle.
+Alternatives include:

 - Refinance your auto loan: If you’ve had the car and the car loan for several years, you may qualify for lower interest rates, especially if your credit score has improved since you initially financed your vehicle.
 Refinancing does, however, come with fees that borrowers should be wary of.